Connor-McCloskey/EPP_UE_BuildTool/README.md

 To use the ini file's ProjectVersion field from C++ or Blueprints, refer to the simple C++ code described here: https://forums.unrealengine.com/t/how-to-get-project-version/487787

+This is a great source for additional Unreal Automation Tool info: https://github.com/botman99/ue4-unreal-automation-tool

+## Setup
 There are a few variables you need to set to use this tool properly.
 See either the "Per Project" section in the Python file or use the built-in `helpme` command line argument to see a list of the additional arguments to do so and the settings they change.

-This is a great source for additional Unreal Automation Tool info: https://github.com/botman99/ue4-unreal-automation-tool
+At minimum, you will need to set these command line arguments:
+* `enginepath`
+* `projectname`
+* `projectpath`
+* `buildpath`

 ## Build Naming Convention
 Evil Pear Productions uses a standardized versioning name convention: